-Enhancing affordable rental housing investment via an intermediary and guarantee has been released ahead of a seminar to be held in Melbourne today, where experts from the superannuation sector, researchers, government and the housing sector will respond to the report.
+Enhancing affordable rental housing investment via an intermediary and guarantee has been released ahead of a seminar on Tuesday, April 15, to be held in Melbourne, where experts from the superannuation sector, researchers, government and the housing sector will respond to the report.

 Dr Lawson said home ownership rates were declining, especially among the young but also among established households, with tenants now making up more than 29 per cent of Australian households.